counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Result:
 - `appInstanceId: string`
-    - Unique ID for this app instance
+    - ID of an app instance whose proposed installation was accepted

 Errors: (TODO)
 - Not enough funds